mashiro/fortunella/README.md

-Fortunella is a IRC bot framework for Python2.4 or higher.
+Fortunella is a [Citrus](http://coderepos.org/share/wiki/Citrus) like IRC bot framework for Python2.4 or higher.

 Sorry, Python3k does not support it.